Ancheer 27.5-inch Blue Spark Electric Bike Review

 Should You Buy the Ancheer 27.5-inch Blue Spark Electric Bike?

-The Blue Spark is a reasonably priced mountain bike-style e-bike that impressed us with its power output and distance range.
-This bike went farther than the competition in our distance range testing with comfortable and predictable handling and an excellent user interface.
-If top speed and distance range are essential in your buying decision, we feel this is a great option to consider.
-We do not hesitate to recommend it to anyone.
+The Blue Spark is a reasonably priced mountain bike-style e-bike that pleasantly surprised us with its power output and distance range.
+This bike was among the top performers in our distance range testing with comfortable and predictable handling and a quality user interface.
+It was bested by other bikes in our testing, but we feel this is still a viable and versatile option that may suit many riders' needs.

 What Other Budget Electric Bikes Should You Consider?